 Norgine disclose all payments made to medical associations and HCOs in relation to meetings.
-This includes direct funding such as sponsorship fees or the right to erect an exhibition stand, and indirect support such as providing a logistics agency or subsidising the cost of registration fees, travel and accommodation.
+This includes direct funding such as sponsorship in exchange for a tangible benefit, such as a congress stand, promotional satellite speaker programmes, non-promotional symposia, educational meetings and other third-party meetings; and indirect support such as providing a logistics agency or subsidising the cost of registration fees, travel and accommodation.
 Expenses to attend company-arranged meetings are also disclosed, and the detail of all these transfers of value are provided in the relevant line entry.